TIERS/ros-tello-swarm-network-namespaces/README.md

 ## EDIT

-This repo is no longer under development.
-The instructions for network namespaces are still mostly valid for connecting multiple Tello drones (the original Tello which cannot be connected to an external WiFi AP).
+> :warning: **This repo is no longer under development.** The instructions for network namespaces are still mostly valid for connecting multiple Tello drones (the original Tello which cannot be connected to an external WiFi AP).
 Development has moved to [https://github.com/TIERS/uwb-tello-swam](https://github.com/TIERS/uwb-tello-swam) using Tello EDU drones and UWB-aided localization.
-{: .alert .alert-danger}

 ------